England win series but Morgan fails once again

 With Jos Buttler proclaiming in the wake of that victory that England would keep trying to blast 500 it was understandable, then, that the Netherlands' stand-in skipper Edwards gave his bowlers some respite when Morgan called incorrectly.

-The Dutch have twice beaten England in T20Is - chasing 162 at Lord's in 2009 and defending 135 in 2014 in Chittagong - but Morgan's side play a different brand of cricket to those days, and the loss of 18 overs made little difference.
+The Dutch have twice beaten England in T20Is - chasing 162 at Lord's in 2009 and defending 135 in 2014 in Chittagong - but Morgan's side play a different calibre of cricket to those days, and the loss of 18 overs made little difference.

-With the ball England's attack did well, yet with the sense they never had to really exert themselves as batter error accounted for four of the Dutch wickets.
+England's attack did well, yet there was the sense they never had to really exert themselves as batter error accounted for four of the Dutch wickets.

-Brydon Carse (1-36) showed some zip and nipped one back to trap Tom Cooper lbw as Willey, who also ran out Edwards with a flat throw from mid-wicket, was aggressive.
-Adil Rashid (2-50) bowled well in patches although Moeen Ali was a touch expensive.
+Brydon Carse (1-36) showed some zip and nipped one back to trap Cooper lbw as Willey, who also ran out Edwards with a flat throw from mid-wicket, was aggressive.
+Adil Rashid (2-50) bowled well in patches although Moeen was a touch expensive.

 Morgan's role and influence on the field of play remains undiminished - his tactics and bowling changes here were pretty much spot on.